 The College Bookstore is an auxiliary service owned and operated by Follett.
 The purpose of the Bookstore is to provide the college community with the widest possible selection of goods and services of high quality at equitable prices, with particular attention paid to academic requirements.
-For your convenience, the bookstore is located at both the Decatur and Huntsville campuses.
+For your convenience, the bookstore is located in both Decatur and Huntsville.